 A notice of copyright must be placed at the beginning of the copied material if the material is covered by copyright protection.

 Further Information?
-Please contact the Head of Library Access Services (530-898-6675) for further statutory and interpretative information on copying for library reserve.
+Please contact us for further statutory and interpretative information on copying for library reserve.